Knowledge base software content editor from Helpjuice

 • Access to Beacon, a chat-style widget that can be embedded on any page of your website, giving users access to your knowledge base from anywhere on your site

-• Integrates with Help Scout's shared inbox making it easier for your agents to support customers
+• Integrates with Help Scout's shared inbox, making it easier for your agents to help customers

 6. ServiceNow